Fish and Aquatic Life

 From: Klick, Thomas A. and Threinen, C.W., 1973.
 Lake and Stream Classification Project.
 Surface Water Resources of Vernon County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Surface Water Inventory Of Wisconsin

-Seas Branch (WBIC 1189800) from pl 556 to headwaters was assessed during the 2018 listing cycle; new total phosphorus and biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Seas Branch (WBIC 1189800) from pl 556 to headwaters was assessed during the 2018 listing cycle; new total phosphorus and biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek